sjones6/gun-verify/README.md

 ## A Word of Caution

 Verify is called every couple of seconds while the Websocket is open.
-It is prudent to add as little overhead as possible (e.g., expensive database calls or the like).
+It is prudent to add as little overhead as possible (e.g., expensive database calls or the like should be avoided).

-However, if sessions should be time based and require re-authentication, then this is advantageous.
+However, if sessions should be time based and require re-authentication, the frequent checks could be advantageous since the socket connection can be rejected quickly.

+## How it works

-Under the hood, gun-verify makes use of the [ws verifyClient](https://github.com/websockets/ws/blob/master/doc/ws.md) option.
+Under the hood, gun-verify makes use of the [ws verifyClient](https://github.com/websockets/ws/blob/master/doc/ws.md) option with some convenience wrappers.